Robot dossier

 What sensors does the Cocomo have?

-The Cocomo is equipped with 3 sensor types: Touch sensors, Voice recognition, Presence detection.
+The Cocomo is equipped with 4 sensor types: Advanced computer vision, ToF depth sensing, Touch sensors, Presence/spatial sensing.
 These sensors work together through sensor fusion to provide comprehensive environmental awareness for autonomous operation.
 See the sensor analysis section for details.

 What AI does the Cocomo use?

-The Cocomo is powered by Proprietary evolving personality AI with long-term memory.
+The Cocomo is powered by Klara OS with on-device-by-default AI processing, user-enabled cloud features, session learning, and a Soul Chip identity/personality memory layer.
 This AI platform handles the robot's perception processing, decision-making, and autonomous behavior.
 The sophistication of the AI directly impacts how well the robot handles unexpected situations, learns from its environment, and improves over time.

-How does the Cocomo compare to the M1?
+How does the Cocomo compare to the INU?

 How current is the Cocomo data on ui44?